 Now, it’s appropriate to look at these results and consider the cultural factors that come into play.
 What is it about wealthier families—or about poorer households—that makes this happen?
 What can we do so that parents in all situations will give more attention to their children’s education—especially at a young age?

-Those are important discussions, but today I’m more concerned with encouraging you to be the father your children need.
+Those are important discussions, but the purpose today is to encourage you to be the father your children need.

 Some other great tips from our team:

 - Listen to what your toddler does say and add to it.
 For example: “Ball” “Yes, this is a big red ball!”

 - Resist the baby talk.
 It might seem fun or cute, but if the goal is to expose your toddler to language like you want him to use, then speak it normally, without adding ‘y’ at the end of every word, using an abnormally high-pitched voice, etc.

 - Be animated.
 Use your hands and a lot of facial expressions.